-VGC is a major supplier of skilled trades and labour to Kier Bam JV for the construction of Hinkley Point C.
+VGC is a major supplier of skilled trades and labour for the construction of Hinkley Point C.

 At peak times, we have over 160 people on the project.

-Our shuttering joiners used a bespoke peri formwork floating shutter to build the sea wall.
+In particular, we are supplying teams of pipelayers and groundworkers.
+We have also provided a large number of shuttering joiners.
+They used a bespoke peri formwork floating shutter to build the sea wall.

 He said: “Although I have been involved in the construction industry for a number of years, I have never been given a chance to formalise my knowledge with a qualifications.
 I am pleased to have completed the course, and hope to achieve more in the future.”